 Elise and I decided to redesign the original RPD chevron design with bright fun colors of her choosing (she is my official creative director) and make it a little bigger.
 Please feel free to crochet along with me as a work on it and share updates.
 I can’t wait for you to make it too!

 I ultimately went with Lion Brand Vanna’s Choice yarn because it is easy to find (think local craft stores or Walmart!) and it washes up beautifully which is a must with children in the house!

 Chevron Crochet Blanket Pattern

 Skill Level: Easy

 - 3 balls each of Lion Brand Yarn Vanna’s Choice

 - Stitch Marker (to keep track of stitch count)

 st = stitch

 - If you would like to make this blanket smaller or larger start with a beginning chain that is a multiple of 17.
 For Example: 17, 34, 51, 68, 85, 102, 119, 136, 153, 170, 187, 204, 221, 238, 255, 272, 289, 306, 323, 340.
 Then add on an additional 16 stitches to which ever length you choose.

-- Change Color here to Mustard.
-(If you need help changing colors HERE is a tutorial).
+Change Color here to Mustard.
+(If you need help change colors HERE is a tutorial).
 Ch1, Repeat Row 1 until 11 rows are reached.

 When you are done crocheting your entire blanket weave in all the ends with a yarn needle.
 Yeah!!
 Weaving in ends of a blanket definitely isn’t fun but it is a have to do if you’d like a finished blanket.